 CISM-1000 will be offered online in Blackboard Collaborate, please click here to register for CISM-1000.
 All other courses in the CISM program are currently on pause due to COVID-19.
 We are taking this time to update the CISM program.
 The new program will be a hybrid of both virtual and face-to-face classes and will be launched at the beginning of 2022.
 More information and class dates will be coming soon!

 Be the one rebuilding lives.
 If you're a front line responder such as a crisis intervention worker, victim services worker, firefighter, paramedic or a law enforcement personnel, and are interested in learning about critical incident stress management, this program is for you.

-Only CISM-1000 will be offered online in Blackboard Collaborate.
-All other courses in the CISM certificate program will be offered at the JIBC New Westminster campus.
+CISM-1000 will be offered online in Blackboard Collaborate.
+The CISM certificate program will involve both online courses and face to face courses offered at the JIBC New Westminster campus.

 Learn from JIBC's experienced, expert instructors.

 Individuals from a broad range of occupations and professions who may be required to provide or manage debriefing services following a critical incident.

 The program is beneficial for people working in human resources, first responders such as firefighters, paramedics, law enforcement, front line responders such as emergency social services, crisis intervention, victim services, healthcare workers such as nurses, doctors and child welfare workers.

 This program trains students how to manage critical incidents effectively, and in doing so help maintain the emotional health and safety of those involved in a traumatic event.